 Then I just tossed the veggies in the dressing.
 The dressing should be pretty light.

-There are two toppings that go really well on this salad.
+There are two toppings that go really well on this Rainbow Quinoa Salad.
 The first is slivered almonds and sesame seeds.
 I just lightly toasted both of them in a dry skillet for a few minutes over low heat until they were fragrant.

 The second topping is the sumac I mentioned.